espressif/esp-at/examples/at_override_module_config/README.md

 - You must use the same filename and directory name to override.

 #### 2.1 Override the system configuration
 The native system configuration file is `esp-at/module_config/<your_module>/sdkconfig.defaults` (disable silence mode) or `esp-at/module_config/<your_module>/sdkconfig_silence.defaults` (enable silence mode).
 You may want to enable or disable some features, for example, to enable WebSocket functionality and disable mDNS functionality.
-You can copy the native system configuration file to `at_override_module_config` directory, and add the following lines to `at_override_module_config/sdkconfig.defaults` file:
+You can add a new system configuration file to `at_override_module_config` directory, and add the following lines to `at_override_module_config/sdkconfig.defaults` file:

 ```
 # Enable WebSocket and disable mDNS